Skip to content

 – Design an MVP solution for selected stores only that worked without real-time store data to test customer desirability

-Customer problem: While Vodafone offered Deliver to store, they couldn’t offer order and collect same-day to customers needing urgent and/or safe collection.
+Customer Problem: While Vodafone offered Deliver to store, they couldn’t offer order and collect same-day to customers needing urgent and/or safe collection

 Discovery